CAAM 2019 DOCUMENTARIES FOR SOCIAL CHANGE AWARDEES

 - Only one proposal per applicant will be accepted.

 - Projects intended solely for theatrical release or commercial in nature.

-- Projects in which applicant is commissioned, employed or hired by a commercial entity.
+- Projects in which an applicant is commissioned, employed or hired by a commercial or public television station.

 - Thesis projects or student films which are co- or solely-owned or copy-written, or otherwise editorially or fiscally controlled by the school.